Esri/offline-editor-js/doc/offlinefeaturesmanagerbasic.md

 ###Methods

-OfflineFeaturesManagerBasic provides the following functionality.
+OfflineEditBasic provides the following functionality.

 **IMPORTANT:** The library currently only works offline when the feature layer's `mode` is set to `FeatureLayer.MODE_SNAPSHOT`.